winterofhell/fedora-optimizations/README.md

 #
 # Critical Warning for Modern NVIDIA GPUs (RTX 20-Series and Newer)
 #
-# Based on user feedback and testing, the following two env variables (`GBM_BACKEND` and `__GLX_VENDOR_LIBRARY_NAME`) can cause severe system-wide input lag, stuttering, and application unresponsiveness on NVIDIA RTX 20, 30, 40, and 50 series of gpus
+# Based on user feedback and testing, the following two env variables (`GBM_BACKEND` and `__GLX_VENDOR_LIBRARY_NAME`) can cause severe system-wide input lag, stuttering, and application unresponsiveness on NVIDIA RTX 20, 30, 40, and 50 series gpus
 #
 # !
 Recommendation for RTX 20-series and newer: DO NOT use these variables.
 Modern nvidia drivers and wayland compositors generally handle this configuration automatically.
 Enabling them manually can create conflicts
 # !
 Recommendation for older gpus (GTX 10-Series and older): These variables can still be beneficial for ensuring wayland compatibility on older hardware. you can try them. any issue report with a specific gpu problems will be very valuable! :)